 The dedication and specialty care Cermin provides was one of the deciding factors for the LeMonds family to choose Gillette for Avery’s care.
 “We just really wanted to be associated with Dr. Cermin,” LeMonds recalls.
 “We think Gillette is awesome and love that we can get all of Avery’s care in one spot.
 Plus, the providers at Gillette are compassionate and it’s a smooth process from pre-surgery appointments to follow-up care.”

-Avery LeMonds is now 11.
+Avery LeMonds is now a pre-teen.
 She’s an active gymnast and is described as a “social butterfly.”
 Her mother reports Avery is confident and actually enjoys coming to Gillette for her yearly check-in appointments.
 “Another great thing about Gillette is the fact that they have access to the latest technology,” LeMonds says.